apache/airflow/docs/apache-airflow-providers-slack/notifications/slackwebhook_notifier_howto_guide.rst

 Introduction
 ------------
-Slack Incoming Webhook notifier (:class:`airflow.providers.slack.notifications.slack_webhook.SlackWebhookNotifier`) allows users to send messages to a slack channel thought `Incoming Webhook <https://api.slack.com/messaging/webhooks>`__ using the various ``on_*_callbacks`` at both the DAG level and Task level
+Slack Incoming Webhook notifier (:class:`airflow.providers.slack.notifications.slack_webhook.SlackWebhookNotifier`) allows users to send messages to a slack channel through `Incoming Webhook <https://api.slack.com/messaging/webhooks>`__ using the various ``on_*_callbacks`` at both the DAG level and Task level

 You can also use a notifier with ``sla_miss_callback``.